The Best Scenic Drives Around Sedona

 Red Rock Loop Road

 Driving along State Highway 89A toward Cottonwood, you’ll find the intersection of Upper Red Rock Loop Road and Cultural Park Road.
-Here is where the loop begins or ends.
-If you continue along SR 89A about 1.3 miles you’ll find Lower Red Rock Loop Road.
-Many recommend going to the extra distance to begin the loop for the best scenery.
+Here’s where you can begin the loop.
+However, if you continue along SR 89A about 1.3 miles you’ll find Lower Red Rock Loop Road.
+Many recommend going the extra distance to begin the loop for the best scenery.
 The Loop is about 6 miles long winding through neighborhoods and gorgeous red rock views.
 Along the way, you’ll find Red Rock State Park, Red Rock Crossing & Crescent Moon Ranch day use area.
 Once you end the loop, turn around and drive it again to get a new perspective.

 Dry Creek Road

 From State Route 89A in West Sedona, turn onto Dry Creek Road.
 This road takes you through some stunning scenery where you’ll find several trails and pull outs.
 Continue several miles until you come to the stop sign.
 Turn left to go to the Enchantment Resort, Boynton Pass and Palatki Ruins.
-Turn right to go on Long Canyon Road which end at the gated community of Seven Canyons & Golf Club.
-Other hiking trails you’ll find in this area are Devil’s Bridge Trail, Vultee Arch, Mescal Trailhead, Bear Mountain, Fay Canyon and the Secret Wilderness Area.
+Turn right to go on Long Canyon Road which ends at the gated community of Seven Canyons & Golf Club.
+Other hiking trails you’ll find along this road are Devil’s Bridge Trail, Vultee Arch, Mescal Trailhead, Bear Mountain, Fay Canyon and the Secret Wilderness Area.

 Oak Creek Canyon